apache/eventmesh/docs/en/sdk-java/03-tcp.md

 # TCP Protocol

 EventMesh SDK for Java implements the TCP producer and consumer of synchronous, asynchronous, and broadcast messages.
-Both the producer and consumer requires an instance of `EventMeshTCPClientConfig` class that specifies the configuration of EventMesh gRPC client.
+Both the producer and consumer require an instance of `EventMeshTCPClientConfig` class that specifies the configuration of EventMesh gRPC client.
 The `host` and `port` fields should match the `eventmesh.properties` file of EventMesh runtime.

 ```java
 import org.apache.eventmesh.client.tcp.conf.EventMeshTCPClientConfig;